shopware5/shopware/UPGRADE-5.6.md

 * Changed the `x-robots` header to `x-robots-tag`
 * Changed `Shopware\Models\Analytics\Repository::createAmountBuilder` to join with `left join` instead `inner join`
 * Changed default value of `Shopware\Models\Article\Image::$main` to 2
-* Added all global defined attachments to the order document mail sending
 * Changed the label of the config form `Service` to `Maintenance`
 * Changed `s_mail_log` foreign keys to set null on delete
 * Changed `Item by sales` to consider only products